Skip to content

 If you prefer a more personal touch, drop by our Manor FX bureau near Heathrow.
 Rest assured, you’ll still enjoy those fantastic rates when you visit us to convert British pounds to Bosnia convertible marks.

-If you return with leftover currency, we’ll help you convert your Bosnian marks to pounds.
+If you return with leftover travel money, we’ll help you convert your Bosnian marks to pounds.

 Buredzici- traditional savoury pastry- phyllo dough that is stuffed with minced meat.
 Buredzici are coated with a combination of sliced garlic and sour cream.